7 Travel emission factors

 The private car default is based on the average age of light passenger vehicles in the New Zealand fleet, back-calculated to the year of manufacture, with the fuel consumption factors in Table 7.12 applied.

-According to Te Manatū Waka Ministry of Transport’s The New Zealand 2024 Vehicle Fleet: Data Spreadsheet2, the average age of light passenger vehicles in 2024 was 15.2 years.
-This corresponds to a 2009 year of manufacture.
+According to Te Manatū Waka Ministry of Transport’s The New Zealand 2024 Vehicle Fleet: Data Spreadsheet2, the average age of light passenger vehicles is 17 years.

 Table 7.12: Energy consumption per 100 km for average light passenger vehicles